trpc-group/trpc-cpp/docs/en/client_guide.md

 Refers to [framework configuration](framework_config_lite.md)

-## fiber invoke synchronously
+## Invoke backend service

 ### Init

-Only in pure client-side invocation mode, users need to obtain the configuration file and initialize the relevant parameters themselves.
-To obtain the TrpcClient, use the trpc::GetTrpcClient() interface.

-Taking pure client-side mode as an example, the code is as follows:
+Only in **pure client-side invocation mode**, users need to obtain the configuration file and initialize the relevant parameters themselves.
+To obtain the `TrpcClient` by `trpc::GetTrpcClient()` interface, the code is as follows:

 ```cpp
 int main(int argc, char** argv) {